hiroyannnn/gh-pr-inbox/README.md

 make release version=1.0.0
 ```

-This pushes the `v1.0.0` tag and triggers `.github/workflows/release.yml` to build release assets.
+This pushes the `v1.0.0` tag and triggers the release workflow (`.github/workflows/release.yml`) to build release assets.

 ### Useful commands